Alberta Human Rights Act: A 2026 Guide for Employers

 • Source of income (e.g., social assistance)

-The Alberta Human Rights Act spans the full employment lifecycle.
-Job ads must avoid exclusionary language tied to protected grounds.
-Interviews focus on job-related skills, prohibiting questions on family plans, religion, health, or relationships.
-Policies, promotions, and discipline must be equitable, based on performance.
+The Alberta Human Rights Act covers the full employment lifecycle.
+This means your job ads must avoid exclusionary language related to protected grounds.
+When you are interviewing candidates, your questions should focus on job-related skills and avoid discriminatory questions related to family or marital status, health, age, sexual orientation, or religious beliefs.
+Policies, promotions, and disciplinary actions must be equitable and based on performance.

 Are your company policies compliant with the Alberta Human Rights Act?

-Peninsula’s HR experts can help you develop legally compliant policies as well as with any other HR, health & safety, or employee relations matter.
-To learn more about how our services can benefit your business, call us today at (1) 833-247-3652.
+Peninsula’s HR experts can help you develop legally compliant policies as well as assist with any other HR, health & safety, or employee relations matter.
+To learn more about how our HR outsourcing services can benefit your business, call us today at (1) 833-247-3652

 Related articles